rust-lang/book/2018-edition/src/ch18-01-all-the-places-for-patterns.md

 ```

 If we wanted to ignore one or more of the values in the tuple, we could use `_`
-or `..`, as you’ll see in the “Ignoring Values in a Pattern” section.
+or `..`, as you’ll see in the [“Ignoring Values in a Pattern”]
+[ignoring-values-in-a-pattern]
+section.
 If the
 problem is that we have too many variables in the pattern, the solution is to
 make the types match by removing variables so the number of variables equals
 the number of elements in the tuple.